Winter 22/23 Is Live | Book with Confidence

 Booked by: Steve Graham

 The ski area provides a fabulous 150km of downhill skiing accessed by 65 lifts.
-The resort height is at 1,035m, and with skiing going as high as almost 3,840m skiers can relax knowing that good snow cover will last all season long.
+Chamonix ski resort is located at 1,035m, and with skiing going as high as almost 3,840m skiers can relax knowing that good snow cover will last all season long.
 Two of Chamonix's ski areas are linked together from the slopes, whilst the rest are separated along the length of the valley and are conveniently connected by an efficient bus service.

-Being such a vast area there really is no struggle to find the right difficulty of slopes to suit all levels of skiing.
-Col de Balme, Le Tour and Vallorcine are gentle areas offering cruisey blues which are perfect for beginners.
+Being such a vast ski resort you'll find the right difficulty of slopes to suit all levels of skiing in Chamonix.
+Col de Balme, Le Tour and Vallorcine are gentle ski areas offering cruisey blues which are perfect for beginners.
 Les Houches is good for intermediates with long blue runs and a few steeper more challenging runs including Chamonix’s world cup downhill course.
-Advanced skiers and confident intermediates will want to check out the 20km of freeride skiing along the Vallée Blanche and the legendary off-piste on the Grands Montets glacier.
+Advanced skiers and confident intermediates will want to check out the 20km of freeride skiing along the Vallée Blanche and the off-piste on the Grands Montets glacier.

 Chamonix is a place of pilgrimage for the advanced snowboarder, with endless off-piste possibilities and on-piste runs which will push even the best boarders.
 Head to the Grands Montets glacier for a slice of the action where you will find an impressive fun park and half-pipe which hold regular competitions.

 Chamonix is a bustling, lively town which offers plenty of varied options to entertain non-skiers.
-Alternative winter sport activities such as ice skating, curling, indoor tennis and squash are available in the town; whilst those with a car can make day excursions to pretty nearby villages such as Megève which has plenty of designer boutiques and fine eateries to enjoy.
+Alternative winter sport activities such as ice skating, curling, indoor tennis and squash are available in the town.
+Those with a car can make day excursions to pretty nearby villages such as Megève which has plenty of designer boutiques and fine eateries to enjoy.
 It is also possible to take cable cars and gondolas up the mountain for a lunchtime rendezvous with skiers.